Adam Clayton: Personal life

-Clayton made the news in August 1989 when he was arrested in Dublin for carrying a small amount of marijuana.
-However, he avoided conviction by making a large donation to charity, and later commented: "it was my own fault.
+Clayton made the news in August 1989 when he was arrested at The Blue Light pub in the Dublin Mountains for carrying a small amount of marijuana.
+However, he avoided conviction by making a large donation to a charity, and later commented: "it was my own fault.
 And I'm sure I was out of my head – emotionally apart from anything else.
 But it is serious because it is illegal."
 Clayton has also had alcohol problems, which came to a head during the Zoo TV Tour.
 On 26 November 1993, he was so hung over that he was unable to play that night's show in Sydney, the dress rehearsal for their Zoo TV concert film.
 Bass duties had to be fulfilled by Clayton's technician Stuart Morgan.
 After that incident, he resolved to give up alcohol, eventually beginning his sobriety in 1996.
 On 26 June 2017, Clayton received the Stevie Ray Vaughan Award at the MusiCares 13th annual MAP Fund Benefit Concert in recognition of his commitment to helping others with addiction recovery.

 Clayton remained a bachelor for several decades until his marriage in 2013.
 During the early 1990s, he dated English supermodel Naomi Campbell.
 He also had a long-standing relationship with Suzanne "Susie" Smith, a former assistant to Paul McGuinness; they were engaged in 2006, but the pair broke up in February 2007.
 In 2010, Clayton fathered a son with his then-partner, an unnamed French woman.
 In 2013, he confirmed that he was no longer in that relationship.
 On 4 September 2013, Clayton married former human rights lawyer Mariana Teixeira de Carvalho in a ceremony in Dublin.
 The Independent reported in 2015 that de Carvalho, originally from Brazil, works as a director at Michael Werner, a leading contemporary art gallery in London and New York.
 On 25 July 2017, Clayton and his wife announced the birth of a daughter.
 In 2024, the couple announced their divorce.

 In 2009 the High Court ordered the assets of Carol Hawkins, Clayton's former housekeeper and personal assistant, be frozen after it was reported that she misappropriated funds of €1.8 million.
 At the subsequent trial that figure was stated to be €2.8 million.
 Hawkins denied the charges but in 2012 was convicted by a jury of 181 counts of theft and sentenced to seven years imprisonment.

 In April 2024, Clayton was featured in an episode of BBC's Gardeners' World, showing his collection of camellia, magnolia and rhododendron at his Dublin home, to interviewer Adam Frost.
 Clayton will also be a presenter on the television programme Ballroom Blitz, which was commissioned by RTÉ and will explore the history of Irish showbands.